drew138/vibro/README.md

-# V website
+# vibro

-FullStack application for the V website
+FullStack application which implements nginx, django and react in the implementation of its functionalities.